Nora Bayes: Death and legacy

-Bayes married again in 1925 to New York businessman Ben Friedland, the ceremony taking place on board a ship.
+Bayes married again in 1925 to New York businessman Benjamin Lester Friedland, owner of the Affiliated Garages chain of automobile repair shops, the ceremony taking place on board a ship.
 She continued to perform until 1927.
 However, by that time she was becoming ill and visibly weakened by stomach cancer, which she had been suffering from for several years.
 She died at the Jewish Hospital of Brooklyn in 1928, aged 47.
 She left an estate of $43,500 for her family.

 Friedland refused to allow her remains to be buried before his own death, so her coffin remained in a receiving vault for eighteen years.
 Friedland died in 1946 and she was buried alongside him in Woodlawn Cemetery, New York.
 A headstone was not put in place until 2018, when Michael Cumella, a fan of Bayes, made arrangements for one to be added to her grave.

 The 1944 movie Shine On, Harvest Moon, starring Ann Sheridan as Bayes, is a highly fictionalized account of her life with Jack Norworth, who was still alive at the time but was not involved in the project.

+Partial Discography

+Nora Bayes on the cover of Over There.